14islands/r3f-scroll-rig/README.md

 #### Use without GlobalCanvas

-You can import and use `SmoothScrollbar` in isolation from a separate `scrollbar` target.
-This excludes all `@react-three/fiber`, `three` related imports and allows you to slim down the bundle size.
+💡**Note:** _You can use `SmoothScrollbar` independently based on the project needs.
+If the project doesn't need WebGL you can still use the scrollbar to implement smooth scrolling._

 ```jsx
 import { SmoothScrollbar } from '@14islands/r3f-scroll-rig/scrollbar'
 ```

+💡 _A The `scrollbar` import target excludes all `@react-three/fiber`, `three` related imports and allows you to slim down the bundle size._

-### `UseCanvas`
+### `<UseCanvas>`

 This HoC tunnels the children to the GlobalCanvas using the `useCanvas` hook.

+The props added to `UseCanvas` will be tunneled to the child component inside the GlobalCanvas.

-It's basically just the same as using the hook but it automatically updates the canvas component when any of the props change
+It's basically just the same as using the hook but it automatically updates the canvas component's props when any of the props change

 #### Render Props